© Legendary Expeditions

 Tanzania can be visited all year round but there are some definite seasonal variations from region to region.

-- Northern Tanzania – Traditionally the log rains occur from mid April to end May and the short rains in November.
-The summer season being from November to March with temperatures of over 30 degrees.
+- Northern Tanzania – Traditionally the long rains occur from mid-April to end May and the short rains in November.
+The summer season is from November to March with temperatures of over 30 degrees

 - Tanzania coast and Zanzibar Islands – The best time is June to August with the long rains being in April and May.